MenkeTechnologies/zsh-expand/README.md

 ### // WHAT IS THIS

-A high-voltage **zsh plugin** that intercepts your spacebar and **expands** everything in its path -- regular aliases, global aliases, misspellings, globs, history, parameters, and more.
+**The world's most powerful zsh expansion plugin.** Intercepts your spacebar and expands everything in its path -- regular aliases, global aliases, suffix aliases, misspellings, globs, history, parameters, and more.
 No pipes.
 No external commands.
 Pure zsh.
-Maximum speed.
+Sub-millisecond.
+9,300+ tests.

 ```
 gco<space>  =>  git checkout